Ukrainian steel plant bombed; Zelenskyy to meet US officials

 If true, at least nine Russian generals have been killed since the start of the invasion, according to Ukrainian reports.

-The fate of the Ukrainians in the sprawling steel mill in Mariupol, where Russia says its forces have taken the rest of the city, wasn’t immediately clear.

-On Saturday the Azov Regiment of Ukraine’s National Guard, which has members holed up in the plant, released a video of around two dozen women and children.
+On Saturday the Azov Regiment of Ukraine’s National Guard, which has members holed up in the Mariupol steel plant, released a video of around two dozen women and children sheltering there.
 Its contents could not be independently verified, but if authentic, it would be the first video testimony of what life has been like for civilians trapped underground there.

 The video shows soldiers giving sweets to children who respond with fist-bumps.
 One young girl said she and her relatives had “seen neither the sky nor the sun” since they left home Feb.
 27.